Skip to main content

 About Ibitiriá

-Parque Estadual do Ibitiriá is a protected natural area in the Serra Gaúcha highlands of Rio Grande do Sul, Brazil, situated in the municipality of Bom Jesus in the northeastern plateau region.
-The park safeguards a significant fragment of Mixed Ombrophilous Forest—the Araucaria-dominated Atlantic Forest subtype—embedded within a landscape heavily modified by agriculture, cattle ranching, and timber plantations.
-The name 'Ibitiriá' derives from Tupi-Guarani, meaning 'cut hill' or 'cleft mountain,' reflecting the local topography of incised valleys and ridgelines characteristic of the Serra Geral plateau.
-The park serves as a refuge for species that have been lost from surrounding agricultural lands and as a source area for recolonization of restored habitats in the region.
+Parque Estadual do Ibitiriá is a protected natural area in the Serra Gaúcha highlands of Rio Grande do Sul, Brazil, situated between the municipalities of Vacaria and Bom Jesus in the northeastern plateau region.
+[1] The park covers 415 hectares and safeguards a significant fragment of Mixed Ombrophilous Forest—the Araucaria-dominated Atlantic Forest subtype—embedded within a landscape heavily modified by agriculture, cattle ranching, and timber plantations.
+The name Ibitiriá derives from Tupi-Guarani, meaning "cut hill" or "cleft mountain," reflecting the local topography of incised valleys and ridgelines characteristic of the Serra Geral plateau.
+The park also protects the riparian forest of the Ibitiriá River and is one of the few sites in Rio Grande do Sul where the threatened palm Trithrinax brasiliensis occurs naturally.

 Wildlife Ecosystems

 The park's wildlife reflects the temperate highland conditions of the Serra Gaúcha, supporting species of the Atlantic Forest Mixed Ombrophilous zone.
 Pumas are the apex predators, and ocelots (Leopardus pardalis) and jaguarundis (Herpailurus yagouaroundi) are also present.
 The large-bodied brocket deer (Mazama americana) is common in forested areas.
 Tapirs (Tapirus terrestris) have been recorded in lower elevation forest margins.
 Birdlife is diverse, with resident populations of the endangered vinaceous-breasted amazon and sightings of black-fronted piping-guan (Pipile jacutinga), another Atlantic Forest specialist under threat.
-The park's streams support the cascade torrent frog (Hylodes sp.) and other amphibians sensitive to water quality.
+The park's streams support amphibians sensitive to water quality.
 Capuchin monkeys (Sapajus nigritus) are a charismatic presence in the canopy.

 Flora Ecosystems